-At the discretion of the Dean of Students the student will be referred to the campus counselor for professional counseling, for a minimum of 4 sessions.
+At the discretion of the Assistant Vice President for Student Life and Athletics the student will be referred to the campus counselor for professional counseling, for a minimum of 4 sessions.
 If the campus counselor is not available or capable, the student will be referred for professional evaluation, rehabilitation or treatment at the student's own expense from a list of Point University-approved counseling/rehabilitation centers.
 The student will need to provide the office of student life documentation from the counseling/rehabilitation center of his or her attendance, completion, and release.